Amplifying Creativity: How to Transform Your Garage Band into a Music Production Powerhouse

 Let’s face it; there will be a time where you lose track of how long you’ve been listening to your headphones.
-For example, you get done with a solid workout or get way into a podcast, and before you know it, you realize your ears hurt.
+For example, you get done with a solid workout using your TREBLAB Z2 or get way into a podcast, and before you know it, you realize your ears hurt.

 With earbuds, maybe the ear canal gets irritated.
-With over-ear headphones, perhaps the pressure of the headset and pads suddenly feels like a vice squeezing your head.
-And with On-ear headphones, maybe it feels the outer ear is red and sore.
+If you get hurt wearing over-ear headphones, perhaps the pressure of the headset and pads suddenly feels like a vice squeezing your head.
+And with On-ear headphones, maybe it feels like the outer ear is red and sore.
 So what do you do?

 My best answer here is that you’ve simply been using your headphones for too long.
 Your skin and soft tissue of the ear are sensitive and don’t do well with sustained contact and overuse.

 The bottom line is, you need a break.
 If the recommended fifteen minutes every hour is not enough, you may need to give it a rest for a day or two.
 As difficult as that may be, trust me, your ears will thank you for it later!

 Being proactive in preventing the onset of pain associated with headphone use is always a smart idea.
 For example, you can implement things like the following.

 Tinnitus, the medical term for ringing in the ear, is a sign and symptom of potentially severe hearing loss that can be associated with listening to your headphones at excessive volume.
 If you have tinnitus, you can still safely wear headphones at a safe volume.

 The use of in-ear headphones or earbuds places you at potentially higher risk for this due to how close the sound is transmitted directly to the eardrum.